executablebooks/MyST-NB/docs/examples/basic.md

 :::::

-If you wish to use "bare" LaTeX equations, then you should set `myst_amsmath_enable = True` in the sphinx configuration.
+If you wish to use "bare" LaTeX equations, then you should add `"amsmath"` to the `myst_enable_extensions` list in the sphinx configuration.
 This is [explained here](myst:syntax/amsmath), and works as such:

 ```latex